digital-work-lab/digital-work-lecture/docs/05_remote_teams_teaching_notes.md

 Tips for a productive all-remote workforce [u0dRWDmYSvg].webm

 Discuss the video: key elements for the transition?
-- senior leadership must go all-remote (people mimic thatt)
+- senior leadership must go all-remote (people mimic that)
 - transparency: fewer informal communication channels
-- making decisions asynchronously (DRI: directly resonsible individual who may solicit feedback but makes the decision - combining the advantages of a consensus  and a hierarchical culture)
+- making decisions asynchronously (DRI: directly responsible individual who may solicit feedback but makes the decision - combining the advantages of a consensus  and a hierarchical culture)
 - iterative approach to avoid coordination problems (software development approach)
 - handbook first (code company norms, processes etc. - don't "document" ex post)